sriyachakravarthy/EDGE_LLM_FINAL_SUBMISSION/README.md

 - **Operating System**: Ubuntu 22.04 LTS
 - **ROCm Version**: 5.7

--The Throughput and memory evaluation numbers from obtained from Nvidia A100 GPU with the following specs:
+-The Throughput and memory evaluation numbers were obtained from Nvidia A100 GPU with the following specs:

 - CPU Configuration: AMD EPYC 7742 64-Core Processor
 - System RAM: 512 GB